Survival shield from behind

 Crystallized from millions of years of evolution

-While the bright orange fur with black stripes that seems very prominent to the human eye possesses three color channels (trichromacy), it is a perfect cloak of invisibility to their main prey such as deer, elk, and wild boars.
+While the bright orange fur with black stripes that seems very prominent to the human eye possesses three color channels (trichromacy), it is a perfect cloak of invisibility to their main prey such as deer, elk, and wild boar.

-Human eyes can process red, green and blue, so to us a tiger looks orange (right).
+Human eyes can process red, green and blue, so a tiger looks orange to us (right).
 But deer, elk and wild boar eyes can only process green and blue, making them colorblind (left) (Photo: Getty).

-These species typically have only two color perception channels (dichromacy), causing the tiger's orange color to almost blend into the green of the leaves and darkness of the forest, turning them into veritable “ghosts.”
+These species typically have only two color perception channels (dichromacy), causing the tiger's orange color to almost blend into the green of the leaves and darkness of the forest, turning them into real "ghosts."

 Source: https://dantri.com.vn/khoa-hoc/tac-dung-dac-biet-cua-cham-trang-tren-tai-ho-con-nguoi-cung-phai-bat-chuoc-20250603225326228.htm